danieljharvey/horses/compiler/README.md

 ```bash
 ~~~ MIMSA ~~~
 :help - this help screen
-:info <expr> - get the type of <expr>
-:bind <name> = <expr> - binds <expr> to <name> and saves it in the environment :bindType type Either a b = Left a | Right b - binds a new type and saves it in the environment :list - show a list of current bindings in the environment :modules - show a list of modules in the project :outputJS <javascript|typescript> <expr> - save JS/TS code for <expr>
+:bind <name> = <expr> - binds <expr> to <name> and saves it in the environment :bindType type Either a b = Left a | Right b - binds a new type and saves it in the environment :modules - show a list of modules in the project :outputJS <javascript|typescript> <expr> - save JS/TS code for <expr>
 :tree <expr> - draw a dependency tree for <expr>